 The shimmering lagoons of these vital wetlands attract myriad birds, from tiny hummingbirds to majestic herons.

-Take a stroll down the cobbled streets of this bohemian neighbourhood full of tango bars and antique shops, talented street performers and decaying grandeur.
+Take a stroll down the cobbled streets of San Telmo, a bohemian neighbourhood in the South of Buenos Aires Dropdown content full of tango bars and antique shops, talented street performers and decaying grandeur.

 A prehistoric mural, an early finger-printing exercise or ancient graffiti?
 Whatever it is, this delicate tableau of many hands is one of the continent’s most enchanting archeological sites.